hougesen/hitt/README.md

 ### Shell completions

-Shell completions can be generated using `mdsf completions <SHELL>`.
+Shell completions can be generated using `hitt completions <SHELL>`.

 <!-- START_SECTION:completions-command-help -->